develprr/metamatic-blog/_posts/2024-03-09-let-us-turn-your-millions-to-billions.md

 If you are a hands-on person (like me) and can't wait to actually start getting productive with database development, the next thing that probably crosses your mind is where should I start right now?
 Depending on your prerequisites, there are a few alternatives.
 For starters, you have to make up your mind on which "planet" you want to live on.
 The major ecosystems to choose from at the time being are Amazon AWS or Microsoft Azure.
-Amazon AWS has been longer around than Microsoft Azure and it is therefore somewhat more widely adopted than Microsoft Azure.
+Amazon AWS has been longer around than Microsoft Azure and is therefore somewhat more widely adopted.
 However, Microsoft Azure ecosystem is rapidly catching up with Amazon AWS and is only slightly behind in terms of market share.

 In general, Amazon AWS has a wider range of services.
 It may sound good but in reality it is actually far from ideal.
 It turns out that
 Amazon AWS has many partially or fully overlapping services and tools, making it confusing to figure out the right stack.
 Also the AWS